youngkin/hugoblog/content/post/shiftregistersevensegdisplay.md

 {{< gist youngkin ba2fdb83fa9819be02fb8237aa299fd1 >}}

 Most of the functions in the above code snippet merely setup the test by setting the display to `8`, and then delegate the behavior to the functions that we saw implemented above (e.g., `shiftRegCLr()`.
-Instead of merely displaying an `8`, `testWriteNum()` will rotate through all the heximdecimal numbers and decimal point.
+Instead of merely displaying an `8`, `testWriteNum()` will rotate through all the hexadecimal numbers and decimal point.

 {{< gist youngkin dc409c1a8995949b09f51baccdf81752 >}}